 If your application is successful, you will receive notification that includes the terms and conditions of funding and the form required to claim your grant.
-You must sign and submit the Request for Grant Payment Form to receive your funding.
-Your grant cheque will be released up to 30 days before the start of your project dates, after approval of your signed Request for Grant Payment Form by the Program Consultant.
+You must complete, sign and submit the Request for Grant Payment Form to receive your funding.
+Your grant cheque will be released no sooner than 30 days before the start of your project dates, after approval of your signed Request for Grant Payment Form by the Program Consultant.
+(Please note: due to variations in staff availability, processing times, and mail delivery times, SK Arts CANNOT guarantee the payment cheque will arrive prior to your project start date.)